 As the alarm blares and sparks fly around the lab, Penner holding his ears, from the loud noise looks into the chamber and sees the corpse trembling as if with seizure.
 He runs to tell John that he thinks that they’ve hit on something, “The creature, you heard the alarm bell on the radiation counter, the explosion and concussion made the creature react. nothing else has.”

 Phyllis says, “Sound to create sight?”
 The device used by the creature that came to Penner’s house caused a humming sound.
-“Yes the sound was low key to our ears, but the device must have used sonic rays sound vibrations that create a resonance with the basic molecular structure of the metal ore.”
+“Yes the sound was low-key to our ears, but the device must have used sonic rays and sound vibrations that create a resonance with the basic molecular structure of the metal ore.”

 As they turn up the dial the warbling noise gets more pronounced producing a screeching noise, like giant nails on a blackboard, they look inside the chamber finally we see a ghostly figure emerge from the corpse.
 Phyllis gasps.

 The stumbling and weak phantom collapses into a white goo pile.
 Penner can give the military the details for making these sound guns in a matter of minutes.
 Jay gets on the horn to the General.
 Suddenly we hear a horribly amplified sound that causes the 4 to hold their ears.